Surfin' Safari: Background

+In November 1961, the Beach Boys, then calling themselves the Pendletones, recorded their first single, "Surfin'", for producer Hite Morgan at World Pacific Studios.
+Candix Records picked up the single for distribution, and released it on the 27th.
+The record was a top ten hit on stations KRLA and KFWB, and reached number 75 on the Billboard Hot 100 in March 1962.
+In April, the Beach Boys recorded the tracks "Surfin' Safari", "409", and "Lonely Sea" at Western Recorders.
+"Lonely Sea" would appear on the group's second album, Surfin' U.S.A..
+Producer Nick Venet of Capitol Records showed interest in the group's recordings.
+In May 1962, Capitol purchased the masters to all three songs from Murry Wilson, who signed two interim contracts "on behalf of the group".
+The Beach Boys would officially sign with Capitol on July 16.
+The "Surfin' Safari" was released as a single on June 4, with "409" as the B-side.
+Within a month of its release, Capitol wanted the group to record an album.
+In October, the single peaked at number 14 on the Billboard Hot 100.

 Production

 Recording sessions for Surfin' Safari took place in Capitol's basement studios in the famous tower building in August.
 During the sessions, Brian Wilson fought for, and won, the right to helm the production – though this fact was not acknowledged with an album liner notes production credit.
 David Marks remembered, "Brian did everything.
 Played, did the arrangements, screwed up the lead sheets himself.
 He didn't need any help to do that.
 You listen to those first albums and they sound campy and corny but Brian was dead serious."
+According to James B. Murphy, Capitol leased the "Surfin'" recording from Hite Morgan for the album, where it was presented at a slightly faster speed.

+"Land Ahoy", written by Brian Wilson, was recorded during sessions for the album, but went unreleased until 1983, when a stereo version appeared on the Beach Boys' Rarities compilation album.

 Songs

 Side one

 "County Fair" was inspired by Gary Usher and Brian Wilson visiting a county fair in San Bernardino.
 The song was written in about ten minutes.
 "Ten Little Indians" saw the group trying to emulate the style of the song "Running Bear".
 "Little Miss America" features a doo-wop style, and according to biographer David Leaf, is about "the ideal southern California dream girl".

 In "Chug-a-Lug", written by Brian and Usher, the lyrics refer to Usher, Marks, Carl, and Dennis, as well as a Larry.
 The latter was possibly Larry Lennear, a saxophonist who played and recorded with Brian at the time.
 "409" was written about Usher's obsession over hot-rods.
 The car sound effects were recorded by Usher driving his car past the home of the Wilsons, who had set up a tape recorder outside using a 100-foot extension cord.